Beauty 101: What’s Your Skin Tone?August 11, 2021

 How to Determine Your Undertone

 There are three different types of undertones: cool, warm and neutral.
 Understanding yours can help you find the right foundation and concealer matches, as well as determine what shades of blush, lipstick and eyeshadow will best complement your complexion.

-Need help figuring out where you fall on the skin tone scale?
-Check out the veins on the inside of your wrist.
-If your veins are more of a blue-purple color, you are in the cool-toned category.
-If your veins are green, you are more warm-toned.
-And if your veins fall somewhere between blue and green (meaning they have both tones), you probably have a more neutral-colored complexion.
+One method to finding your undertone is to look at the veins on the inside of your wrist.
+If they have more of a blue-purple color, you are in the cool-toned category.
+If your veins appear green, you are warm-toned.
+And if your veins fall somewhere in between blue and green, you probably have a neutral-colored complexion.

 You can also examine your jewelry to determine your skin’s undertones.
-Personal preference aside, do you look better in silver or gold jewelry?
-If silver suits your complexion, you are cool-toned; if gold suits your complexion, you are warm-toned; if both look equally great, then you are neutral-toned.
+Personal preference aside, does silver or gold jewelry suit you better?
+If you’re team silver, you are cool-toned; if gold is for you, you are warm-toned; if both look equally great, then you are neutral-toned.